Estimated reading time: 5 minutes

 Change Subcategories into Top-Levels

 If they aren’t particularly popular, you may need to look at whether they are sorted well enough.
 Is the category too broad?
-Or is it time to clean out some under-performing skus?
+Or is it time to clean out some underperforming skus?

 Clean Up Near-Empty Categories

 If you have a subcategory with only a few products, that means you may be wasting clicks.
 With only a few items sorted, it isn’t worth asking your shopper to click further into your category tree to reach them.
-Consider either beefing up that subcategory with more products, or moving the products into the top-level and deleting the subcategory altogether.
+Consider either beefing up that subcategory with more products, or moving the products to the top-level and deleting the subcategory altogether.

 Implementing the Tool

-We’ve said it before and we’ll say it again: We want to help make your Miva experience easier so you can get back to running a business, instead of just running a site.
+We’ve said it before, and we’ll say it again: We want to help make your Miva experience easier so you can get back to running a business instead of just running a site.
 If you think you could benefit from this feature, let us know and we can get it up and running on your site.
 Do you have any other tasks that you wish were simpler?
 Reach out and we can work with you on finding a solution.